Find the Right Barrie Therapist for Personality Disorders | Psychotherapy & Counselling in Ontario

 Personality disorders are grouped in clusters based on similarity of traits and behaviors.
 Some examples include:

-• Cluster A (Odd or Eccentric): Paranoid, Schizoid, Schizotypal
+• Cluster A (Odd or Eccentric): Paranoid, Schizoid, Schizotypal which can involve social withdrawal or distorted thinking.

-• Cluster C (Anxious or Fearful): Avoidant, Dependent, Obsessive-Compulsive Personality Disorder
+• Cluster C (Anxious or Fearful): Avoidant, Dependent, Obsessive-Compulsive Personality Disorder which may show up as excessive anxiety, or extreme reliance on others for emotional needs.

-What It Feels Like to Live With a Personality Disorder
+Living With a Personality Disorder

 People with personality disorders often describe feeling misunderstood, stuck, or at odds with others and themselves.
 Some common experiences include: